GooTechnologies/learn/tutorials/create/introduction-tutorial/index.md

 Press the *Play button* and see the transition between the states when you press 'W' on your keyboard

-## Step 12:  Creating the the vertical movement p4
+## Step 12:  Creating the vertical movement

 We're now going to add a *force* to the 'Move up' state to let the Goon move up when the state is active.